Ferrous Fumarate

 What is the recommended dosage of Ferrous Fumarate?

-The clinically studied dose for Ferrous Fumarate is 60-200 mg elemental iron/day for adult IDA (often 200 mg ferrous fumarate = 65 mg elemental Fe, taken 1-3× daily).
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 60-200 mg elemental iron/day for adult IDA (often 200 mg ferrous fumarate = 65 mg elemental Fe, taken 1-3× daily) Always follow the product label and check with a healthcare provider for personal advice.

-Reported potential side effects may include: GI distress (constipation, nausea, abdominal pain) — somewhat less than sulfate in some patients but variable.
+For most healthy adults, Ferrous Fumarate is well tolerated at studied doses.
+Reported effects can include: GI distress (constipation, nausea, abdominal pain) — somewhat less than sulfate in some patients but variable.
 Dark/black stools — expected, harmless.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+Ferrous Fumarate is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Same general iron interactions: tetracyclines, quinolones, levothyroxine, bisphosphonates, levodopa, methyldopa, mycophenolate — separate by 2-4 hours.
+Possible interactions include: Same general iron interactions: tetracyclines, quinolones, levothyroxine, bisphosphonates, levodopa, methyldopa, mycophenolate — separate by 2-4 hours.
 Calcium — separate dosing.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.